If your household brings in $200k per year, this is how much you need saved for retirement by age 50

 © Canva | laflor from Getty Images Signature and frankpeters from Getty Images

-At some point, you’ll want to retire and just take it easy.
-Getting there, though, requires a realistic look at where your savings actually stand today.
+At some point, you will want to retire and simply take it easy.
+Getting there requires an honest look at where your savings stand today, and for most Americans, that picture is sobering.

-The numbers are sobering.
-According to the Federal Reserve’s 2022 Survey of Consumer Finances, the median retirement savings for American families that have retirement accounts is just $87,000, while the average across all families (including those with no savings at all) is $333,940.
-The gap between those two figures tells the real story: a relatively small number of high-balance households pull the average up dramatically, while the typical American family is sitting on far less than most retirement benchmarks suggest is adequate.
-To make matters worse, only about 54% of American families have a retirement account, leaving nearly half the population with nothing set aside.
+According to the Federal Reserve’s 2022 Survey of Consumer Finances, the median retirement savings for American families that have retirement accounts is $87,000.
+The average across all families, including those with nothing saved at all, is $333,940.
+Those two numbers tell very different stories.
+A small concentration of high-balance households pulls the mean sharply upward, while the typical American family sits far below what most retirement benchmarks call adequate.
+Only about 54% of American families have a retirement account at all, leaving nearly half the population with nothing set aside.

-While there is no single magic number, Americans now estimate they will need about $1.46 million to retire comfortably, according to Northwestern Mutual’s 2026 Planning and Progress Study.
-That figure matches the 2024 peak after dipping to $1.26 million in 2025, reflecting renewed concern about persistent inflation, longer life expectancies, and uncertainty around the future of Social Security.
-More than half of Americans believe it is somewhat or very likely they will outlive their savings entirely.
+The target, meanwhile, keeps climbing.
+Americans now estimate they will need about $1.46 million to retire comfortably, according to Northwestern Mutual’s 2026 Planning and Progress Study.
+That figure matches the 2024 peak after dipping to $1.26 million in 2025, a jump of more than 15% in a single year driven by persistent inflation, longer life expectancies, and growing uncertainty about the future of Social Security.
+Nearly half of Americans (48%) believe it is somewhat or very likely they will outlive their savings entirely, and 46% say they do not expect to be financially prepared when retirement arrives.
+Even among those who are actively saving, the situation is fragile: 23% of Americans with retirement savings report having set aside just one year or less of their current annual income.

 Here’s Where You Should Be if You Want to Retire